HUIXIN-TW/Resume/index.md

 ### **Best Lecturer on CCU AIT 5th Summer Camp** `2016.7`

 I designed a game, named _Fraud and Fraudit_.
 It was an interactive game with audiences.
 Participants won credits if they answered correctly.
 Then, all teams showed their financial statements and told a good story to gain the fund.
 Be careful!
 It may be a fraud!
 Candidates who acted as accountants must find out whether it was fraud.
-Call “BLUFF” when determining it was a scandal, then you won.
+Call _BLUFF_ when determining it was a scandal, then you won.

 <!-- For more detail but not show on CV
 Before I graduated, the Accounting students’ Guild invited me as a lecturer for the fifth accounting summer camp on July 10, 2016.
 It flattered me when I heard.
 I attached great importance to teaching high school students who are interested in accounting.
 Hence, I took a week to design my game - Fraud and Fraudit.
 It was an interactive game with audiences.
 Participants won credits by a group if they answered correctly.
 Then, all teams showed their financial statements and told a good story to gain the fund.
 Be careful!
 It may be a fraud!
 Candidates who acted as accountants must find out whether it was fraud.
 Call “BLUFF” when determining it was a scandal, then you won.